o2r-project/erc-spec/docs/spec/index.md

 + `interaction.ui_binding.code` A block containing source-code-specific information required to realize the UI binding.
 + `interaction.ui_binding.code.filename` Name of the file including the plot function that creates the figure.
 + `interaction.ui_binding.code.function` Name of the function that plots the figure.
++ `interaction.ui_binding.code.functionParameter` Parameters required by the shinyInputFunction.
+Final set of parameters depends on UI widget.
 + `interaction.ui_binding.variable` Variable that should be controlled by the UI widget.
 + `interaction.ui_binding.code.shinyInputFunction` Function that incorporates the UI widgets, provided by Shiny.
 + `interaction.ui_binding.code.shinyRenderFunction` Function that renders the plot after each change, provided by Shiny.
-+ `interaction.ui_binding.code.functionParameter` Parameters required by the shinyInputFunction.
-Final set of parameters depends on UI widget.
 + `keywords` Tags associated with the asset.
 + `license` License information for the entire ERC.
 + `paperLanguage` A list of language codes that indicate the language of the asset, e.g. _en_.
 + `paperSource` The text document file of the paper.
-+ `publicationDate` The publication date of the paper publication.
++ `publicationDate` The publication date of the paper publication as string.
-+ `recordDateCreated` The date that this metadata record was created.
++ `recordDateCreated` The date that this metadata record was created as string.
-+ `softwarePaperCitation` A text string that can be used to authoritatively cite a research paper, conference proceedings or other scholarly work that describes the design, development, usage, significance or other aspect of the software.
++ `softwarePaperCitation` Related citation information for the asset, e.g. a citation of the related journal artical.
 + `spatial` Information about the geometric bounding box of the underlying data/software.
 + `spatial.files` A Geojson object of the aggregated bounding boxes of the underlying data/software, generated by the o2r service.
 + `spatial.union` A Geojson object displaying the spatial properties of the data.